 Much of second semester will be devoted to helping you put together your own personal statement of belief.
 Students will cover a different assigned topic each week, with the final statement being a topic of choice.
 These statements should be entirely Biblically-based and backed up with Scripture references.
 Topics will be introduced briefly in class, and students will be expected to search exhaustively through Scripture and prepare a brief summary of their findings.
 We will discuss these topics in Monday morning discussion groups.
+We will also discuss some of the Lifeline topics from the Fall semester during these discussion groups.
 The final assignment will require each student to meet before a panel of Institute staff and community ministry leaders to defend their faith through questions over each belief statement topic.
 We want to equip you to defend what you say you believe after you leave this program.
 More specific details on what this assignment looks like and how it is done will be given at the end of the fall semester.